msprev/panzer/README.rst

 Command line options trump style settings, and cannot be overridden by any metadata setting.
-Filters specified on the command line (via ``--filter``) are run first, and cannot be removed. pandoc options set via panzer's command line invocation override any set via ``commandline``.
+Filters specified on the command line (via ``--filter``) are run first, and cannot be removed. pandoc options set via panzer’s command line invocation override any set via ``commandline``.

-Multiple input files are joined according to pandoc's rules.
+Multiple input files are joined according to pandoc’s rules.
 Metadata are merged using left-biased union.
 This means overriding behaviour when merging multiple input files is different from that of panzer, and always non-additive.